kike-canaries/canairio_firmware/README.md

 Is possible that the **current firmware supports more boards** and sensors.
 Also you can choose the sensor brand or type on the CanAirIO Android app.

+## Installation via CanAirIO loader (RECOMMENDED)

+You will able to install the last version of CanAirIO firmware with internet updates via a simple Arduino sketch that it will doing all for you, you only need to use the official Arduino IDE or Arduino [Droid for Android](https://play.google.com/store/apps/details?id=name.antonsmirnov.android.arduinodroid2&hl=en&gl=US) for load this [simple sketch](https://github.com/hpsaturn/esp32-canairio-loader/blob/master/src/canairio_loader.ino).
+Please follow the instructions [here](https://github.com/hpsaturn/esp32-canairio-loader) or follow the next [YouTube video guide](https://youtu.be/FjfGdnTk-rc) for Android OTG installation alternative.

 ## Linux and MacOSx